hackathon-ici-conta-comigo/core-gateway/README.md

 Unit tests are run by [Karma][] and written with [Jasmine][].
 They're located in [src/test/javascript/](src/test/javascript/) and can be run with:

-    npm test
+    gulp test

 UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
-They're located in [src/test/javascript/e2e](src/test/javascript/e2e) and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`npm run e2e`) in a second one.
+They're located in [src/test/javascript/e2e](src/test/javascript/e2e) and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`gulp itest`) in a second one.
 ### Other tests

 Performance tests are run by [Gatling][] and written in Scala.
 They're located in [src/test/gatling](src/test/gatling) and can be run with: